nametaggle/nametaggle.github.io/pricing.md

 ---
 layout: page
-title: Support
+title: Pricing
-permalink: /support/
+permalink: /pricing
 ---

-# Support
+# Pricing

-## About Support
+## Our Pricing Model
 Name Taggle is in pilot testing.
 During this phase you can contact the developer directly with questions and feedback.
 Our support model will change as we move towards a general release.

-## Contact Info
-Developer: Brandon Martin
-Phone: 704-860-9088
-email: brandon (at) deconsec (dot) com